cmq2002/Expansion_shield_STMNucleo/README.md

-# Altium_Design
+# Expansion shield for STM Nucleo
-Schematic and PCB layout of the Expansion Shield for STM Necleo
+- The Altiutm design includes Schematic and PCB layout of the Expansion Shield for STM Necleo.
+- The STM32 project consists of the program to control this shield.